evalplus/evalplus/README.md

 <details><summary>🤔 How long it would take? <i>:: click to expand ::</i></summary>
 <div>

-When running 200 samples x 164 tasks x ~775 tests, it can take around 4-8 minute by using `--parallel 64` and `--full`.
+When running 200 samples x 164 tasks x ~775 tests, it can take around 4-8 minute by using `--parallel 64` and `--test-details`.
 Here are some tips to speed up the evaluation:

 * Use `--parallel $(nproc)`
-* Do not use `--full` if you just want to quickly get pass@k as `--full` will run all tests (~775 on average for each task), while without `--full` the testing for a sample stops immediately when it fails the first test.
+* Do not use `--test-details` if you just want to quickly get pass@k as `--test-details` will run all tests (~775 on average for each task), while without `--test-details` the testing for a sample stops immediately when it fails the first test.
 * Use our pre-evaluated results (see [LLM-generated code](#-LLM-generated-code))
 * We will release an distilled version of HumanEval+ soon.
 Stay tuned!